ClickHouse/metabase-clickhouse-driver/README.md

 ## Known limitations

 * As the underlying JDBC driver version does not support columns with `AggregateFunction` type, these columns are excluded from the table metadata and data browser result sets to prevent sync or data browsing errors.
-* If past month/week/quarter/year filter over a DateTime64 column is not working as intended, this is likely due to a [type conversion issue](https://github.com/ClickHouse/ClickHouse/pull/50280).
+* If the past month/week/quarter/year filter over a DateTime64 column is not working as intended, this is likely due to a [type conversion issue](https://github.com/ClickHouse/ClickHouse/pull/50280).
 See [this report](https://github.com/ClickHouse/metabase-clickhouse-driver/issues/164) for more details.
 This issue was resolved as of ClickHouse 23.5.

 ## Contributing